 NOTE 1b: The Network should provide full configuration to UE for SRS for Positioning in RRC_INACTIVE.

+2> if the multicastConfigInactive is configured:

+3> apply the configuration and perform MBS multicast reception in RRC_INACTIVE as specified in 5.x;

+Editor’s note: FFS on UE’s behaviour if one MBS session is not activated.

 2> remove all the entries within the MCG and the SCG VarConditionalReconfig, if any;